 TOP 3 Things To Do In Piran

-Picturesque Piran, a town in southwestern Slovenia on the Adriatic Sea, is everyone’s favourite town on the Slovenian coast.
-The town has much medieval architecture, with narrow streets and compact houses.
-Adding a beach life and amazing panorama over the Gulf of Piran to this, and … you are under a spell!
+Picturesque Piran, a town in southwestern Slovenia, is everyone’s favourite town on the Slovenian coast.
+It is known for its medieval architecture and great sea-food restaurants.
+Adding a beach life and amazing panorama over the Gulf of Piran to all this, and … you are under a spell!

-We have also made a quick list of the 3 TOP things to do in Piran:
+We made a quick list of the 3 TOP things to do in Piran:

 1.)
 Take in the views from the St. George’s Cathedral

 Many woud agree that St. George’s Cathedral (Katedrala/Cerkev Sv.
 Jurija) overlooking Piran, is town’s most famous landmark.
 It was built in the Venetian Renaissance architectural style and has been dedicated to Saint George.
 It was the life work of the stonemason Bonfante Torre from Venice.